That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 3. Upload to SlideShare

 Before uploading, carefully review the presentation to make sure it doesn’t contain any typos or errors which can damage your credibility and kill conversions.

-Then log into SlideShare, and click the Upload button on the menu bar.
+Log into SlideShare, and click the Upload button on the menu bar.

-Aim to make this 2-3 sentences long.
+Aim to make it 2-3 sentences long.

 - Select the most relevant category from the dropdown.

-- Add several keywords as tags, including ‘long tail’ keywords (3-5 words or longer)
+- Add several keywords as tags, including long tail keywords (3-5 words or longer)